Ronnie Rooke: Managerial career

 Rooke left Arsenal in the summer of 1949, to rejoin former club Crystal Palace as player-manager.
 His first season as manager was moderately successful as Palace finished seventh in the Third Division South.
 The next season began poorly, and in November 1950 he moved on to Bedford Town, having increased his appearances and goals totals for Palace to 63 and 32 respectively.
 He initially featured as a player for Bedford, before being appointed player-manager in February 1951, a job he held until December 1953.
-During this spell at the club Rooke scored 97 goals from 136 appearances in all competitions.
+During this spell at the club Rooke scored 101 goals from 139 appearances in all competitions.

 He then moved on to become player-manager at Haywards Heath Town and Addlestone, before returning to Bedford in 1959.
 Although his second spell saw him appointed only as a manager, he made two first team appearances when the club were lacking players.
 He was sacked after the club lost an FA Cup match against Hitchin Town in September 1961.

 Personal life

 Rooke later worked at Heathrow Airport and Whitbread brewery.
-He died of lung cancer in June 1985.
+He died of lung cancer in Bedford, Bedfordshire, in June 1985.